Software

 Does Dirac Live ART replace acoustic panels?

-No. ART reduces modal ringing but can’t tame flutter echoes or first‑reflection comb filters above ~500 Hz.
-Combine DSP with at least minimal absorption.
+No. Active Room Treatment reduces modal ringing in the bass, but it can't tame flutter echoes or first-reflection comb filtering above roughly 500 Hz.
+Treat DSP as a complement to physical treatment: pair it with at least minimal absorption like rugs, curtains, and bookshelves that break up early reflections.

 A newsletter delivered straight to your inbox